sagemathinc/gcloud-pricing-calculator/README.md

 ---

-**HUGE WARNING:** The website https://cloud.google.com/compute/vm-instance-pricing at google is FULL OF BUGS, and it informs the instance pricing for this package uses.
-We will rewrite it to entirely use https://www.gstatic.com/cloud-site-ux/pricing/data/gcp-compute.json soon.
+**HUGE WARNING:** The website https://cloud.google.com/compute/vm-instance-pricing at google is inconsistent in many ways, and it informs the instance pricing for this package uses.
+We will rewrite it to entirely use https://www.gstatic.com/cloud-site-ux/pricing/data/gcp-compute.json soon, but even that isn't enough, since it's inconsistent with the pricing api's and the official calculator in some cases.
+I don't think I can properly write something to determine spot instance pricing without just buying various instances, waiting 2 days for the pricing to post, and comparing with all the inconsistent prices Google posts.
+Perhaps the best we can do for now, is just assume spot is 60% off the full price... :-(

 ---